-- The above risk category is based on historical data and may not be a reliable indication for the future risk profile of the Fund. - The risk category shown is not guaranteed and may shift over time. - The lowest category does not mean 'risk free'. - This indicator is not a measure of the risk that you may lose the amount you have invested. - We have calculated the Fund's risk and reward category, as shown above, using the methods set by European Union rules - The Fund is in category 3 (denoting lower risk, but with the potential for lower rewards) because it invests primarily in Cat Bonds, the value of which can fluctuate considerably.
+- > The above risk category is based on historical data and may not be a reliable indication for the future risk profile of the Fund. - > The risk category shown is not guaranteed and may shift over time. - The lowest category does not mean 'risk free'. - This indicator is not a measure of the risk that you may lose the amount you have invested. - We have calculated the Fund's risk and reward category, as shown above, using the methods set by European Union rules - The Fund is in category 3 (denoting lower risk, but with the potential for lower rewards) because of the low to moderate range and frequency of price movements of the Cat Bonds the Fund invests in.